raspberrypilearning/astro-pi-guide/inputs-outputs/joystick.md

 ## Moving a pixel using the joystick

-One example of how you could use this in a program, as to control a pixel on the LED matrix, moving it around and changing it's colour for instance.
+One example of how you could use this in a program would be to control a pixel on the LED matrix, moving it around and changing its colour, for instance.

-You can start by setting the `x` and `y` coordinates for the pixel to be illuminated, providing a list of colours, and then providing a value for which colour in the list the first pixel should be illuminated.
+You can start by setting the `x` and `y` coordinates for the pixel to be illuminated, providing a list of colours, and then providing a value for which colour in the list to use on the illuminated pixel.

 ```python
 from sense_hat import SenseHat